Joan Miró: Career

 Miró initially went to business school as well as art school.
 He began his working career as a clerk when he was a teenager, although he abandoned the business world completely for art after suffering a nervous breakdown.
 His early art, like that of the similarly influenced Fauves and Cubists, was inspired by Vincent van Gogh and Paul Cézanne.
 The resemblance of Miró's work to that of the intermediate generation of the avant-garde has led scholars to dub this period his Catalan Fauvist period.

 A few years after Miró's 1918 Barcelona solo exhibition, he settled in Paris where he finished a number of paintings that he had begun on his parents' summer home and farm in Mont-roig del Camp.
 One such painting, The Farm, showed a transition to a more individual style of painting and certain nationalistic qualities.
-Ernest Hemingway, who later purchased the piece, compared the artistic accomplishment to James Joyce's Ulysses and described it by saying, "It has in it all that you feel about Spain when you are there and all that you feel when you are away and cannot go there.
+Ernest Hemingway, who later purchased the piece, described it by saying, "It has in it all that you feel about Spain when you are there and all that you feel when you are away and cannot go there.
 No one else has been able to paint these two very opposing things."
 Miró annually returned to Mont-roig and developed a symbolism and nationalism that would stick with him throughout his career.
 Two of Miró's first works classified as Surrealist, Catalan Landscape (The Hunter) and The Tilled Field, employ the symbolic language that was to dominate the art of the next decade.

 Josep Dalmau arranged Miró's first Parisian solo exhibition, at Galerie la Licorne in 1921.

 In 1924, Miró joined the Surrealist group.
 The already symbolic and poetic nature of Miró's work, as well as the dualities and contradictions inherent to it, fit well within the context of dream-like automatism espoused by the group.
 Much of Miró's work lost the cluttered chaotic lack of focus that had defined his work thus far, and he experimented with collage and the process of painting within his work so as to reject the framing that traditional painting provided.
 This antagonistic attitude towards painting manifested itself when Miró referred to his work in 1924 ambiguously as "x" in a letter to poet friend Michel Leiris.
 The paintings that came out of this period were eventually dubbed Miró's dream paintings.